Etale Steenrod operations and the Artin-Tate pairing: Steenrod squares

 \subsection{The Steenrod algebra in topology}

+We begin with a motivational pitch about Steenrod operations in algebraic topology.
 An old and fundamental observation in algebraic topology is that the singular cohomology of any space with $\Z/2\Z$ coefficients carries a natural module structure over a ring called the \emph{Steenrod algebra}, and that it is fruitful to understand this additional structure.
 The Steenrod algebra may be characterized abstractly as the algebra of stable cohomology operations on $H^*(-; \Z/2\Z)$, i.e. all natural transformations $H^j(-; \Z/2\Z) \rightarrow H^k(-; \Z/2\Z)$ commuting with the suspension isomorphisms.

 More concretely, one can exhibit a set of cohomology operations $\Sq^i$ which generate the Steenrod algebra and which admit an explicit description in terms of homotopies defined on the cochain complex of a topological space, whose existence has to do with the failure of the cup product to be commutative at the level of cochains.
 This will be explained in \S \ref{subsec: cup-i}.